-Tents are, in general, be genuinely strong and with the right consideration and some light upkeep, can work well for you for a long time.
+Tents are, in general, genuinely strong.
+With the right consideration and some light upkeep, they can work well for you for a long time.
 Be prepared to have a single-use tent if you fail your maintenance routine.
 By following our top tent care tips, your tent will be a piece of gear you’ll appreciate for some time.
 Especially during those packing, hiking, and setting up camp excursions activities that you have to do on each trip.
-There is always more you can do to protect your tent but the top tent care tips will get you on your way to having a great camping trip.
+There is always more you can do to protect your tent.
+However, the top tent care tips will get you on your way to having a great camping trip.

 Top Tent Care Tips at Home